kristianbenoit/promptmanager/README.md

 [username@hostname:~]$
 ```

-Then you activate a python virtualenv named pydev, you prompt look like so
+Then you activate a python virtualenv named pydev, your prompt look like so
 without color to (pydev) :

 ```bash